hammerlab/seltest/README.md

                                  Can be a comma-separated list of names.
   -c NAME --classname NAME       Only operate on test classes named NAME.
                                  Can be a comma-separated list of names.
+  -d NAME --driver NAME          Driver/Browser to run with.
+Can be one of
+                                 chrome, firefox. [default: chrome] --firefox-path                 Path to Firefox binary, if you don't want to use the default.
+  --config                       Path to config file.
+Default is to first look
+                                 at ./.seltestrc, and then ~/.seltestrc
 ```

 # Example